Generating numbers of rings graded by amenable and supramenable groups: Examples of graded rings with finite generating numbers

 We observe that the following isomorphic relations between rings hold:

 Since there is a ring embedding $S\to M_p(S)$, it follows from Lemma 2.7 that ${\rm gn}(M_p(S))\leq~n$.
-Hence we obtain ${\rm gn}(T_1)=n$ by applying Lemma 2.11.
+Hence we obtain ${\rm gn}(T_1)=n$ by applying Lemma~2.11.
 Now let $U$ be a ring with ${\rm gn}(U)=m$.
 Put $R:=T\times U$ and endow $R$ with a strong $G$-grading by defining $R_g:=T_g\times U$ for $g\in G$.
-Then Lemma 2.11 implies ${\rm gn}(R_1)=n$ and ${\rm gn}(R)=m$. \end{proof}
+Then Lemma~2.11 implies ${\rm gn}(R_1)=n$ and ${\rm gn}(R)=m$. \end{proof}

-\begin{remark}{\rm The ring $R$ described in the proof of Proposition 4.6 will not be a crossed product of $G$ over $R_1$ if $p>1$; indeed, $R$ will not even be freely graded.
-Moreover, it is not hard to see that it will not always be possible to find a ring $R$ satisfying the conclusion of Proposition 4.6 that is a crossed product of $G$ over $R_1$.
-To illustrate this, choose $m, n, k$ to be positive integers such that $m$ divides $k$, $k$ divides $n$, and $m<k$.
+\begin{remark}{\rm The ring $R$ described in the proof of Proposition 4.9 will not be a crossed product of $G$ over $R_1$ if $p>1$; indeed, $R$ will not even be freely graded.
+Moreover, it is not hard to see that it will not always be possible to find a ring $R$ satisfying the conclusion of Proposition~4.9 that is a crossed product of $G$ over $R_1$.
+To illustrate this, choose $m, n, k$ to be positive integers such that $k$ divides $n$ and $m<k$.
 Also, take $G$ to be a group of order $n/k$ and $R_1$ to be a ring with generating number $n$.
 Now let $R$ be a crossed product of $G$ over $R_1$.
 Then $R$ can be embedded in ${\rm End}_{R_1}(R)\cong M_{n/k}(R_1)$.
-Therefore, by Lemmas 2.9 and 2.7, we have ${\rm gn}(R)\geq k>m$. } \end{remark}
+Therefore, by Lemmas~2.9 and 2.7, we have ${\rm gn}(R)\geq k>m$. } \end{remark}

-We conclude the paper by applying the methods employed for \cite[Theorem A]{Abrams} and \cite[Theorem 3.1]{Loc} to prove Theorem 4.7, thus demonstrating that the hypothesis that the ring is projectively graded in Theorem C cannot be omitted.
+We conclude the paper by applying the methods employed for \cite[Theorem~ A]{Abrams} and \cite[Theorem~3.1]{Loc} to prove Theorem~4.10, thus demonstrating that the hypothesis that the ring is projectively graded in Theorem~C cannot be omitted.

 \begin{theorem} Let $G$ be a nontrivial finite group.
-Then, for any integer $n>0$, there exists a fully $G$-graded ring $R$ such that $R_1$ has UGN and ${\rm gn}(R)=n$. \end{theorem}
+Then, for any integer $n>0$, there exists a $G$-graded ring $R$ such that $R_1$ has UGN and ${\rm gn}(R)=n$. \end{theorem}

-Like the approach adopted in both \cite{Abrams} and \cite{Loc}, ours is based upon Theorem 2.13.
-In addition, we rely on Lemmas 4.8 and 4.9 below.
-The first, inspired by \cite[Proposition 3.3]{NTO}, describes an elementary, and undoubtedly well-known, property of projective modules that can be used to determine the generating numbers of their endomorphism rings.
-The second lemma introduces a certain abelian monoid to which we will apply Theorem 2.13 when we prove Theorem 4.7.
+Like the approach adopted in both \cite{Abrams} and \cite{Loc}, ours is based upon Theorem~2.13.
+In addition, we rely on Lemmas~4.11 and 4.12 below.
+The first, inspired by \cite[Proposition~3.3]{NTO}, describes an elementary and well-known property of projective modules that can be used to determine the generating numbers of their endomorphism rings (see \cite[Theorem 2.35]{Facchini} for a far-reaching generalization of Lemma 4.11).
+The second lemma introduces a certain abelian monoid to which we will apply Theorem 2.13 when we prove Theorem~4.10.

 \begin{lemma} Let $R$ be a ring and $P$ a projective $R$-module.
 Write $S:={\rm End}_R(P)$.
 Then the following two statements are equivalent for any $m, n\in \mathbb Z^+$. \begin{enumerate*} \item There is an $S$-module epimorphism $S^n\to S^m$. \item There is an $R$-module epimorphism $P^n\to P^m$. \end{enumerate*} \end{lemma}